- Victim Assistance

 DCI will provide four opportunities yearly for retired DCI agents and retired federal law enforcement officers who meet the requirements under the Law Enforcement Officers Safety Act to qualify with their sidearm.
 Applicants are required to provide 50 rounds of ammunition per weapon, per attempt of the WI DOJ Qualification Course, their own ear and eye protection, and any range fees required.

-In 2014, the following LEOSA qualification shoots are offered, regardless of weather:
+In 2014, the following LEOSA remaining qualification shoot is offered, regardless of weather:

 Monday, October 20, 2014, from 9:00 am to 12:00 pm in the Madison area at the Dane County Law Enforcement Training Center, located at 5184 Hwy 19, east of Waunakee in the Town of Westport.
 Attendees should enter the training facility through the front doors and walk straight back to a dry erase board, which will have directions to the classroom assigned to DCI.
 Please make sure your firearm is unloaded prior to entering the building.
 The Dane County Sheriff’s Office charges $20 as a range fee for all participants that will be collected by Dane County on the day of the qualification.